 2.4.2 Determining Pro-Rata Shares of Amounts at Tier 2 Short-Term Rate

-If necessary pursuant to section 2.4.1 above, BPA shall determine «Customer Name»’s pro-rata amount of power available for purchase at a Tier 2-Short Term Rate for the applicable Rate Period based on (1) the actual amounts BPA is able to acquire to meet all customers’ aggregate requests for service at a Tier 2 Short-Term Rate and (2) the total amount of Firm Requirements Power requested at the Tier 2 Short-Term Rate in section 2.4 each Rate Period.
+If necessary pursuant to section 2.4.1 above, BPA shall determine «Customer Name»’s pro-rata amount of power available for purchase at a Tier 2 Short-Term Rate for the applicable Rate Period based on (1) the actual amounts BPA is able to acquire to meet all customers’ aggregate requests for service at a Tier 2 Short-Term Rate and (2) the total amount of Firm Requirements Power requested at the Tier 2 Short-Term Rate in section 2.4 each Rate Period.
 BPA will adjust individual amounts of Firm Requirements Power at the Tier 2 Short-Term Rate downward by the ratio between sections 2.4.2.(1) and 2.4.2.(2) above to calculate the amounts of the proportional share adjustment.

 In the event BPA adjusts amounts at the Tier 2 Short-Term Rate downward, «Customer Name» shall apply Dedicated Resources to serve the portion of its election at the Short-Term Tier 2 Rate that BPA is unable to supply.
 BPA will update amounts in Exhibit A in accordance with section 2.6 below.